-Since you are reading this you are at a point where many people have found themselves, you have decided to you need to have your carpet cleaned and want to hire a professional.
+Since you are reading this you are at a point where many people have found themselves, you have decided to hire a Professional Carpet Cleaner.
 But like almost everyone else the only thing you can think to ask is "How Much is it?"
-Of course everyone knows to ask that and if all you are looking for is the cheapest job you can get that is all you need to know.
+Of course everyone knows to ask that and if all you are looking for is the cheapest carpet cleaning you can get that is all you need to know.

 But if you are wanting to get the job done right you need to know more than that because Carpet Cleaning is one of those professions that anyone can do.
 All they have to do is wake up one morning and decide they are a carpet cleaner and BAM!
 They are a Professional Carpet Cleaner.
 No training, no testing, No licenses or anything else and the big problem with that is while it isn't rocket science you do need training if you are going to do it right.
 People that start cleaning carpet under that type of situation generally are just doing it in between jobs until they find a job the want to do.

 Fortunately almost all carpet cleaners that go into business for themselves have either had a job cleaning carpet or have had some training from the company they bought their equipment from.
 However even in those situations they don't always get the proper training.
 So if you want a good job done you need to now what to ask.